Amid a ‘frustrating’ fall, Capitals unlikely to make a splash at the deadline, GM says

 MacLellan said Washington has already reached out to other teams about goaltenders this season and did not wait for the deadline.

 “It’s got to be an obvious upgrade for us for it to make sense [to get another goaltender] or otherwise we go with our guys,” MacLellan said.
 “Is this going to get us over a hump on the goaltending side?
-I don’t know if there’s that many guys that are out that are quality, you know, there might be one or two.”
+I don’t know if there’s that many guys that are out that are quality, you know; there might be one or two.”

 MacLellan’s comments came amid a news-filled day for the Capitals.